cflopez/usd-to-mxn/README.md

                 "valid": false
             }
         },
-        "errors":[]
+        "errors":[],
+        "warnings":[]
     }

 From the example above, the next things should be pointed:
 * "source" tell us the origin with a meaningful text even if we already have a key parent like "provider_1".
-* "value" it's a string, parsable to the expected number with 4 decimals if "valid" is true.
+* "value" number with n decimals (specified on app properties) if "valid" is true.
-* If "valid" is false then "value" is not valid and if possible is going to have the actual value returned from the source. "value" is preserved as a string, to be able to represent other invalid values from the source.
+* If "valid" is false then "value" may have -1.0 and if possible the actual value returned from the source is going to be mentioned on a warning or error in JSON response.
-* If errors were found from any of the sites and sources, you will have them here as an array of strings whenever possible.
+* If errors found from any of the sites and sources, you will have them here as an array of strings.
+* If warnings found from any of the sites and sources, you will have them here as an array of strings.

+Every service call is exceuted in parallel using Kotlin Coroutines, so even if a service fails, all others should be present with its rate or an error message.